 - Improve visibility around the area.
 Trim back hedges and cut back tree branches around your property.
 Fly-tippers are most likely to dispose of waste in areas where they cannot or are least likely to be seen.

 - Install or improve the lighting around your property to make the perimeter more visible.

 - Try installing security cameras, pointing onto the areas that are most likely to be fly-tipped on.
 If you’re on a budget, you can buy dummy cameras.
 These will trick offenders into thinking it’s fully operational and may record them in the act.
 Therefore, they will refrain from dumping waste on or around your property.

 If you’re in need of a fly tipping clearance service, look no further than Hinton’s Waste.
 With a member of our specialist and trustworthy team at the helm of our operations, we will always deliver prompt and reliable service every single time.
-For more information about fly-tipping clearance or other waste management solutions we provide, get in touch with us today – we operate throughout Croydon, Sutton, London and the surrounding areas.
+For more information about fly-tipping clearance, skip hire or other waste management solutions we provide, get in touch with us today – we operate throughout Croydon, Sutton, London and the surrounding areas.